paulk-asert/groovy-data-science/subprojects/Iris/README.md

 ### Requirements

 * Examples should run fine in JDK8, JDK11 or JDK17.
-* The JSAT JavaFX example requires a JDK with JavaFX included.
-It uses JavaFX directly rather than GroovyFX, so the earlier JDK8 requirement doesn't apply.
+* The JSAT JavaFX example requires JDK11+ or JDK8 with JavaFX included.
+It uses JavaFX directly rather than GroovyFX, so the earlier JDK8-only restriction doesn't apply.

 ### Troubleshooting